 Each year, Congress reviews funding and appropriations bills that benefit the Trail.
 Other legislation, like the Land and Water Conservation Fund, is also important to the NCNST, our other trails partners and the entire conservation community.
 It is vital that the NCTA has a presence in Washington D.C. to advocate on these and other issues of concern.

-Advocacy is the art of informing policy makers (legislators, agency administrators) about issues and persuading them to act in your interests.
-NCTA’s advocacy works to educate policy-makers about the importance of what we do and its value to America and its citizens.
-We work to build relationships with legislators and agency administrators in order to positively influence legislation and management to benefit the NCNST and our trail users.
+Advocacy is the art of informing policy makers (e.g. legislators, agency administrators) about issues and persuading them to act in your interests.
+The NCTA’s Advocacy Committee is composed of volunteers who communicate and build relationships with policy makers and their staffs about the importance of NCTA and the Trail’s value to America and its citizens, in an effort to positively influence legislation and management to benefit the NCNST and trail users.

-NCTA maintains an Advocacy Committee composed of volunteers who communicate with legislators and build relationships with them and their staffs.
-Each of NCTA’s states has a volunteer state advocacy chair, and the Advocacy Committee coordinates efforts to reach out to Congress as well as state governments as needed.
-We’ve learned over the years that even a few members of our community contacting their elected official can make a huge difference.
-Contact HQ to learn how you can help!
+There is a volunteer state advocacy chair in each NCT state.
+The Advocacy Committee then coordinates efforts to contact Congress and state governments as needed.
+We have learned over the years that if even a few members of our community contact their elected officials, it can make a huge difference.
+Contact the NCTA today to learn how you can get involved!